Tax and superannuation

 - private schools and universities.

-South Australia's Fair Work Act 1994 provides that an employee who considers his or her employment was unfairly terminated has a right to apply for relief to the Industrial Relations Commission of South Australia.
+South Australia's Fair Work Act 1994 provides that an employee who considers his or her employment was unfairly terminated has a right to apply for relief to the South Australian Employment Tribunal.

 However, the state Act applies only to: